krdarrah/ESPSerialFlasher/README.md

 ## Overview
 Provides the ability to flash the ESP32 that is onboard the Arduino nano 33 iot board

+## ESPprogrammer Branch modified to run on ESP32 to upload other ESP32s from SD card

 ## Limitations
 This library is made by myself with limited knowledge of the underlying ESP Flasher code, it's basically an Arduino port of the espressif flasher (https://github.com/espressif/esp-serial-flasher) .
 It's worked well for me but there are no guaruntees and I welcome other people to help contribute to make this more refined and more usable for the general public